weiliangjinca/grcwa/README.rst

 slabs.
 As illustrated in the above figure, the photonic structure can have *N* layers of different thicknesses and independent spatial dielectric profiles.
-All layers are periodic in the two lateral directions of the same periodicity, and invariant along the vertical direction.
+All layers are periodic in the two lateral directions, and invariant along the vertical direction.

 * Each photonic crystal layer can have arbitrary dielectric profile on the *2D* grids.